privacyidea/privacyidea/doc/system/inifile.rst

 To do so you need to set the parameters ``privacyideaURL`` and ``privacyideaURL.disable_SSL`` to define how to address your privacyIDEA server and if the SSL certificate should be validated or not.

-Finally there are some settings for the use of RADIUS tokens ``radius.dictfile`` and ``radius.nas_identifier`` which you usually do not need to change.

 Database connection
 -------------------